2 Ways to Move Existing Windows 7 to a New Computer

 It provides the Create Bootable Media feature that can help to boot your computer in case of boot failure.

-How to move existing Windows 7 installation to a new computer?
+How to migrate Windows 7 to a new computer

 ✎ Note: If the destination disk is an SSD, it is suggested to tick SSD Alignment to optimize SSD performance.